 Balázs Kecskés D. is a Budapest-based composer, who writes music that calls to listeners’ imaginations offering them the sound space to experience the collision of multiple worlds.
 His influences range from St Augustine to Friedrich Nietzsche, from Franz Schubert to Katy Perry, and from J. S. Bach to Meredith Monk.
 His oratorio, Komm has been described as having a “unique profane spirituality, through which the audience can … be part of a truly sacred experience” (Bartók Radio, New Music Journal).
-Komm will be presented at the 67th International Rostrum of Composers in October 2021.
-Upcoming projects will include a commission from the Netherlands Philharmonic Orchestra, and a viola concerto for Máté Szűcs.
+Komm was presented at the 67th International Rostrum of Composers in October 2021, and in 2022 it was performed by Nils Scweckendiek in Gdansk and Helsinki.
+His orchestra piece, Blue, commissioned by the Netherlands Philharmonic was recently premiered at the Concertgebouw, Amsterdam.
+Upcoming projects will include new choir pieces for the San Francisco Vocal Artists.

-One of only two composers selected to be mentored in the Peter Eötvös Foundation, Balázs this year will be writing music for groups such as Ars Nova Ensemble, France and the Danubia Orchestra Óbuda, Hungary.
+One of only two composers selected to be mentored in the Peter Eötvös Foundation in 2021, Balázs has written music for groups such as Ars Nova Ensemble, France, the Danubia Orchestra Óbuda, Hungary and the Győr Philharmonic Orchestra.
 Balázs won the Istvánffy Benedek Award of the Hungarian Composers’ Union in 2020 and 2019.
 This award is given annually to an outstanding composer under 40.

 As a lecturer at the Composition Department of the Liszt Academy of Music, Balázs teaches baroque and Viennese classical techniques and contemporary music analysis.
 Through his teaching activity he maintains a living connection with the classical repertoire, while exploring the latest in contemporary techniques together with his students.
 Understanding music in its broader cultural contexts, Balázs writes essays on everything from electronics and AI in classical music to comparing pop songs to Schubert Lieder.